 This post may contain affiliate links.
 Please read my disclosure policy.

-Perfect Pie Crust Recipe in 3-easy steps – with just a little patience and practice, you can make flaky, delicious pastry for all your favorite pie recipes.
+With just a little patience and practice, you can make flaky pie crust for all your favorite recipes.

 However, I’ve been making pies since I was 10 years old (a long time ago), and I once won a blue ribbon at a county fair for my apple pie.
-Not the same as a culinary degree, I know, but I’ve done the homework.
+Not the same as a being a star on a cooking show, I know, but I’ve done the homework.
 Pies have always been the most requested desserts I make.

-There are more than 70 pie recipes posted on the blog so I think it’s safe to say, I have some pie street-cred!
+There are almost 100 pie recipes posted on the blog so I think it’s safe to say, I have some pie street-cred!

 I’ve also provided some tips and a trick or two to help prevent soggy bottomed pie crusts.
 Read on!

-You don’t have to use a food processor to make perfect pie crust, but it sure makes it easy!
+You don’t have to use a food processor to make perfect homemade pie crust recipe, but it sure makes it easy!

-I’ve shared a link for an inexpensive pastry blender at the end of this post.
+I’ve shared a link for an inexpensiveย pastry cutter at the end of this post.
 It’s a great tool for making our Perfect Pie Crust Recipe without a food processor.

 STEP 1: MAKE THE DOUGH